parvezs27/Excel-Clothing-Store-Analysis/README.md

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/edbe927d-b67d-4a7e-a5d0-2ad5e771f733)

 Now that the charts have been created, we'll arrange these charts onto one dashboard and add slicers.
 The "report connections" function will be used to connect our slicers with all of the charts.
 After doing our formatting, here's what our final dashboard looks like.
+The dasboard provides interactivity through slicers, allowing the end user to filter the data based on months, sales channel and category.

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/3fd0de1f-d1a9-43cb-8d42-2d0ea6eb07e1)

 ## Insights

-Lets answer our questions one by one and look into other insights.
+Lets answer our questions one by one and look into the insights.

 1. Compare the sales and orders using a single chart
 2. Which month had the highest sales and count of orders?

 The highest amount of sales and orders occured in March, with the lowest occuring in November to December.
 Orders and sales generally seem to be correlated, with orders increasing as sales increase and decreasing as sales decrease.
 There's a continuing rise in sales from January to March, which may be due to several reasons such as seasonal trends,  sales/promotions run by the store and/or festive season.
 The month of March comprises of many nationwide festivals in India, which may explain why March generated the most sales and orders.
 There is a decline in sales and orders from April to June, with an increase in July and August, followed by a decline till December.
-It's important to understand as Analysts whether this is a yearly pattern and these fluctuations are seasonal fluctuations, or if there's other factors contrbuting here.
+It's important to understand as Analysts whether this is a yearly pattern which is expected, or if the pattern is different in 2022 compared to prior years.
 Why are sales rising from Janaury to March and on a general decline from April to December?
 Is it increased competition?
 Is it product quality and negative reviews?
 Is it the weather?
-Is it due to social and political events or issues?
+Is it due to socio-economic and/or political events/issues?
 All this is important to understand so we can understand what is happening in the business, why it could be happening and how we can help the business improve taking into account all the surrounding factors.

 3. Who generated the most sales, women or men?
 6. What is the relationship between age and gender based on number of purchases?